ant512/EarthShakerDS/README.md

 finishing the level, losing all of your lives, or by switching to pause mode (press Start) and then pressing the X button.

-Lastly, the "File" button provides a file requester with the ability to load and save files.
-Though the requester itself is not yet working, you can load a file by entering its name using the on-screen keyboard and pressing "Load".
-You can save a file by entering the desired filename and pressing "Save".
+Lastly, the "File" button provides a file requester with the ability to load, save and delete files.
+You can load a file by entering its name using the keyboard or by choosing it in the file list and then pressing "Load".
+You can save a file by entering a filename and pressing "Save".
 The filename is used as the name of the level and can be up to 28 characters long.
+To delete files, choose the file in the file list and press "Del".
+Scroll the file list up and down using the buttons on the right of the list.

+Note that you will receive no warnings when saving or deleting that you are about to delete or overwrite a file.

 Level data is saved in "/data/EarthShakerDS/".
 The "EarthShakerDS" directory is created automatically if it does not exist.
 Levels can be played via the